DMVis/DMVis/documentation/components/point.md

 # Point component

-The point component is meant to be used in charts like a scatterplot.
+The point component is meant to be used in visualisations like a scatterplot.
 It produces a point at a given coordinate of certain color, size and style.

 > Note: This component produces a single point, use it repeatedly to plot multiple points.